dxps/postgres_playground/pgbackrest_xp/readme.md

-# PostgreSQL with pgBackRest experiment
+# PostgreSQL with Patroni, HAProxy, and pgBackRest experiment

-This is an experiment to set up a PostgreSQL HA cluster with pgBackRest.
+This is an experiment of having:

+1. A PostgreSQL HA setup using Patroni and HAProxy.
+2. A backup and restore solutin using pgBackRest.

 <br/>